Topics and Hazards

 There are two kinds of falls - same level or from height.
 Same level falls can be caused by slippery and uneven surfaces, debris and tripping hazards, dark and obstructed pathways, and unsuitable footwear.
 Falling from heights can be caused by working where there is a chance of falling more than three meters.

 The demanding physical work of tree planting presents a variety of hazards and, as this work is often done by young and inexperienced workers with little or no supervision and adequate training, the chance of workers experiencing illnesses, injuries or even dying is significant.
-Low productivity and injury claims can have an adverse effect on quality and the bottom line.

 Workplace harassment is defined in the Occupational Health and Safety Act as "engaging in a course of vexatious comment or conduct against a worker, in a workplace, that is known or ought reasonably to be known to be unwelcome."

 New and young workers are three times more likely to be injured during their first month on the job than at any other time.
 Vulnerable workers are those who recently moved to Ontario from another province or country, have just started their first job, or are returning to the workforce after a long absence.

 Your customers rely on you to ensure that their products are stored and distributed properly.
 Every day, you manage logistical processes for the safe operation of your warehouse/distribution centre and control the hazards that could put your workers, your customers' products, and your business at risk.

 WHMIS (the Workplace Hazardous Materials Information System) is a Canada-wide hazard communication standard for protecting the health and safety of workers who handle hazardous chemicals.
 In place since 1988, WHMIS has now been aligned with the Globally Harmonized System for the Classification and Labelling of Chemicals (GHS).